 Day 12: Drakensberg Escarpment, Oaklands

-This morning we travel to Howick where we visit the capture site of Nelson Mandela and the Apartheid Museum.
+This morning we travel to Howick, where we visit the capture site of Nelson Mandela and the Apartheid Museum.
 Following our visit, we make our way to the Free State and the Drakensberg region.
-We enjoy a short city tour around Ladysmith to enjoy its rich history of the region which is captured in the architectural styles of old buildings.
+We enjoy a short city tour around Ladysmith to enjoy its rich history of the region, which is captured in the architectural styles of old buildings.
 It is here we learn more about the battles before we visit the actual battlefields from the Anglo-Boer War.

 Day 13: Drakensberg Mountains and Zulu Communities

 We rise to take in the beautiful morning sun as it warms up the Drakensberg escarpment and greets us for our full day excursion into the valley of the mountains to meet rural Zulu communities.
 Enjoy a picnic lunch amongst the dramatic Drakensberg backdrop.
 Experience an indigenous South African tribal way of life and observe traditional home building, food preparation, and cultural dancing.
 Meet the tribes and learn more about their families and way of life.
-In the afternoon when the suns heat has cooled down we will have a nature walk and explore the flora and fauna as well as the bird life and possible game spotting in the unspoiled countryside.
+In the afternoon when the suns heat has cooled down we will have a nature walk and explore the flora and fauna, as well as the bird life and possible game spotting in the unspoiled countryside.

 Day 14: To the Kingdom of Lesotho

 We travel towards the Kingdom of Lesotho and stop at the Basotho Cultural Village situated at the entrance to the Golden Gate National Park.
-The museum introduces visitors to the South Sotho (Basotho) nation, from its inception through its history to the present.
+The museum introduces visitors to the South Sotho (Basotho) nation, from its inception through to the present.
 After the tour we make our way to our overnight accommodation.